gbhorwood/Redactem/README.md

 [![License](http://poser.pugx.org/gbhorwood/redactem/license)](https://packagist.org/packages/gbhorwood/redactem)
 [![License](http://poser.pugx.org/gbhorwood/redactem/require/php)](https://packagist.org/packages/gbhorwood/redactem)

 Redactem is php package for redacting values from json.
-Need to scrub out passwords or credit card numbers (or some custom values defined by key names or regular expressions) from some json before writing it to disk or you db?
-Redactem can do that.
+If you need to scrub out passwords or credit card numbers, or the value of any key/value pair identified by key or regular expression, from a string of json before writing it to disk or db, Redactem can do that.

+Redactem was developed as an internal-use tool for fruitbat studios/cloverhitch technologies/kludgetastic implementations.

 ## Install
 Redactem is installed via composer: